 Behavioural Supports Ontario (BSO)

-Behavioural Supports Ontario (BSO) enhances services for older people with responsive behaviours linked to cognitive impairments and their caregivers; providing them with the right care, at the right time and in the right place (at home, in long-term care or elsewhere).
+Behavioural Supports Ontario (BSO) is a provincial initiative with the goal of enhancing services for older adults experiencing responsive behaviours and their family/caregivers by providing them with the right care at the right time, and in the right place (at home, in long-term care, or elsewhere).